CurateSuite

 44. 42 percent of finance and accounting tasks can now be automated with current technology.
 (McKinsey Global Institute, 2025)

-45. Software licence fees represent only 30 to 50 percent of total AI implementation costs.
+45. Software license fees represent only 30 to 50 percent of total AI implementation costs.
 Data preparation, integration, training, and ongoing maintenance make up the rest.
 (CPA Practice Advisor, May 2026)

 What is happening to the accounting workforce?